 Our 7th and 8th grade students take a 3-day science trip in the Pacific Northwest where the students learn about marine life on the Oregon Coast or study geology, ecology, and paleontology in the volcanic and sedimentary rock areas of Central Oregon.

 One of the highlights of student life at St. Stephen’s Academy is the trip taken each spring.
 During this 5-7 day trip for 9th-12th grade, students can learn about our nation’s heritage through the sights and sounds of the cities that have had an impact in shaping the world in which we live.
 These trips are wonderful opportunities for our students to draw closer to each other in Christian fellowship.
 It is here that the seeds of true lasting friendships are sown, nurtured, and brought to fruition.
-Examples of past and future trips are: Washington, D.C., San Francisco, Vancouver, B.C., and San Diego.
+Examples of past and future trips are: Washington, D.C., Boston, San Francisco, Vancouver, B.C., and San Diego.